CarlaKeresztesi/java-game/README.md

 -   [ ] enable the snap game to be two players, with the users taking it in turns to go;
 -   [ ] if the snap occurs on the user's turn, they win;
--   [ ] add a timer so that when there is a snap opportunity, the player has 2 seconds to submit the word “snap” in order to win.
-If they don’t type it in time, they lose.
+-   [ ] add a timer so that when there is a snap opportunity, the player has 2 seconds to submit the word “snap” in order to win. <br> If they don’t type it in time, they lose.